Dental implants. What kinds of dental implant systems exist?

+The history of dental implants is quite long.
+But we will talk about modern systems.
 Everything started 45 years ago, when Swedish orthopedic traumatologist Per-Ingvar Branemark noticed dense healing of bone tissue around metal screw elements he used to fix limb fractures.
 For that reason, it was sometimes extremely difficult to extract such constructions.
 He called this phenomenon osseointegration.
+Upon studying the biological processes leading to this result, Per-Ingvar Branemark suggested restoring missing tooth roots with similar metal elements, which later became known as dental implants.

 Types of Dental Implants